just1ce415/rsim/README.md

 ### What rsim CANNOT do

-- Account for human factor (to account for that in some way, please, use realistic rotations).
+- Account for human factor (except all the actions (e.g. jump, dash, elemental skill, N2) have 10 frames added to account for human error, to further account for that in some way, please, use realistic rotations).

-- Account for ping.
+- Account for ping (it's always 20ms, never changes)

 - Account for any king of spatial data.